 Platelet Rich Plasma (PRP)

 The centrifuge separates platelets from the rest of the blood.
-Your veterinarian will then use these platelets to produce an injectable medication.
+Your veterinarian will then inject that platelet-rich solution back into the joint.
 [8]

 Platelets contain growth factors that stimulate tissue regeneration and cell reproduction.
 Injecting these platelets directly into the intra-articular space assists in healing cartilage and reducing joint pain.